Walbre/pwnme-2023/web-Anozer_blog/readme.md

 ```
 We can set the token to `hehe` for example.

-Then, we only have to put the same payload in local, and login with admin, so that we can retreive the signed cookie with the key we choosed (here it's "hehe").
+Then, we only have to put the same payload in local, set a password that we want for admin, and login with admin, so that we can retreive the signed cookie with the key we choosed (here it's "hehe").

 This gives the cookie
 ```